Israel's military fighting in 'heart of Gaza City' as it rejects calls for humanitarian pause

 Humanitarian convoy comes under fire

-The International Committee of the Red Cross (ICRC) said a humanitarian convoy came under fire in Gaza City on Tuesday but was able to deliver medical supplies to al-Shifa hospital.
+The International Committee of the Red Cross (ICRC) said a humanitarian convoy came under fire in Gaza City on Tuesday.
+After rerouting, the convoy delivered medical supplies to Al Shifa hospital.

-Two trucks were damaged and a driver was lightly wounded, the organisation said.
-It said the convoy included five trucks and two ICRC vehicles and was carrying "lifesaving medical supplies to health facilities including to Al Quds hospital of the Palestinian Red Crescent Society, when it was hit by fire."
-The group did not identify the source of the fire.
+Calling the incident "deeply troubling," the organisation said two trucks were damaged and a driver was lightly wounded.
+It did not identify the source of the firing.

-After the incident, the convoy altered its route and reached al-Shifa hospital where it delivered the medical supplies, ICRC said.
-The ICRC convoy then accompanied six ambulances with critically wounded patients to the Rafah crossing from Gaza to Egypt, the group said.